trevtrich/website/src/pages/articles/2021-12-13-foray-into-websockets-pt-2/index.md

 Recommendations

 - Base autoscaling on number of open connections because things like CPU will often be misleading as open connections will often remain idle.
+- Limitations to be aware of at the instance level that get to the core of linux itself.
+Things like allowed connections for a given IP and port.
+- Create ping-pong to make sure the connection is good from both ends.
+Example code from the article was 30s between heartbeat checks, but not sure if that was meant to be followed as best practice or not.
+    - This allows the server side to close up the connections so they don't get saturated and waste potential connections for a given machine.
+- Make sure to add auto-reconnect whenever a client detects that the socket has been killed from the server side for whatever reason.
+- Interesting point brought up about manually refreshing the connection if it's been open for a long time.
+Assumes that at the beginning of a connection you'll often do some additional work that may be stale after the connection has been open for some time.
+I feel like I'd do this through some other means like an "initialize" upon first connection, then maybe synchronize later instead of having this be a side-effect of the re-connection.
+This could be useful for token refresh, though, if that's how the initial connection was authorized.

 ## Other links I used in building this.. that probably mean I had things to learn or lock into memory and needed to come back to.